$ python3 -m pip install corpy

 The project is developed on GitHub.
 You can ask for help via GitHub discussions and report bugs and give other kinds of feedback via GitHub issues.
 Support is provided gladly, time and other engagements permitting, but cannot be guaranteed.

 A fancy plural for corpus ;) Also, a collection of handy but not especially mutually integrated tools for dealing with linguistic data.
 It abstracts away functionality which is often needed in practice for teaching and/or day to day work at the Czech National Corpus, without aspiring to be a fully featured or consistent NLP framework.

 Here’s an idea of what you can do with CorPy:

 Should I pick UDPipe or MorphoDiTa?

-UDPipe is the successor to MorphoDiTa, extending and improving upon the original codebase.
-It has more features at the cost of being somewhat more complex: it does both morphological tagging (including lemmatization) and syntactic parsing, and it handles a number of different input and output formats.
+Both are developed at ÚFAL MFF UK.
+UDPipe has more features at the cost of being somewhat more complex: it does both morphological tagging (including lemmatization) and syntactic parsing, and it handles a number of different input and output formats.
 You can also download pre-trained models for many different languages.